 We’ve compiled a list of 7 great options for those with bad credit to consider.
 Some cards give instant approval, while some require applicants to meet specific criteria.
 All the cards have different strengths and weaknesses, which each person must weigh individually.
 However, there is at least one card suitable for everyone.

 We previously mentioned Pre-Paid Credit Cards as an option for those with bad credit.
-A couple of prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
+Two prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
 Both cards have minimal fees and are easily reloadable.